Beyond-Better/bb/docs/development/reference/tool_io.md

 - `toolResponse` [optional] - the textual response describing the results of the tool run
 - `bbResponse` - the textual response describing what BB has done while running the tool.

-The `toolResults` are given back to the LLM for further handling, as well as passed to the `formatToolResult` method for display to the user in the current conversation.
+The `toolResults` are given back to the LLM for further handling, as well as passed to the `formatLogEntryToolResult` method for display to the user in the current conversation.
 The `toolResults` need to be suitable for adding to conversation message (eg. `LLMToolRunResultContent`).

 Returning a string is most common; the string can be serialised data such as JSON or XML.
 Return `LLMMessageContentParts` array if there are multiple components that should be passed to the LLM separately, eg if the `inputSchema` provided an array of operations for the tool run.
 Return `LLMMessageContentPart` if the content part is 'complex' such as an image block.